Survivor Series (2009): Preliminary matches

-The show commenced with Team Miz (The Miz, Drew McIntyre, Sheamus, Dolph Ziggler, and Jack Swagger) facing Team Morrison (John Morrison, Matt Hardy, Evan Bourne, Shelton Benjamin, and Finlay).
+The event commenced with Team Miz (The Miz, Drew McIntyre, Sheamus, Dolph Ziggler, and Jack Swagger) facing Team Morrison (John Morrison, Matt Hardy, Evan Bourne, Shelton Benjamin, and Finlay).
 Ziggler was eliminated by Bourne after an Air Bourne.
 Bourne was eliminated by McIntyre after a Future Shock.
 Finlay was eliminated by Sheamus after a Brogue Kick.
 Swagger was eliminated by Morrison after a Starship Pain.
 Benjamin was eliminated by The Miz after a Skull Crushing Finale.
 Hardy was eliminated by McIntyre after a Future Shock.
 Morrison was eliminated by Sheamus after a High Cross, leaving The Miz, McIntyre and Sheamus as the survivors.

 Next, Batista faced Rey Mysterio.
-The match started with Mysterio trying to hit quick attacks before Batista took Mysterio outside of the ring to the floor of the arena, which saw him throw his opponent into one of the posts of the ring.
+The match started with Mysterio trying to hit quick attacks before Batista took Mysterio outside of the ring to the floor of the arena, which saw him throw Mysterio into one of the posts of the ring.
 As the action returned to the ring, Batista went to execute his finishing move, the Batista Bomb, only to be stopped as his opponent escaped and threw him to the outside.
 With Batista outside again, Mysterio ran across the ring apron, and dove out at Batista with a seated senton.
 As the two once again made their way into the ring, Mysterio dropped Batista into the ropes as he executed the 619.
-As Mysterio went to pin his opponent, Batista evaded the attempt, leading to Mysterio ascending the top turnbuckle and attempted a frog splash; Batista blocked the attack, and performed the Batista Bomb onto his opponent three times, causing the referee to stop the match thus declaring him the winner via knockout.
-Batista then placed a chair in the ring and then performed a spinebuster to Rey onto the chair before the medical staff took him out on a stretcher.
+As Mysterio went to pin Batista, Batista evaded the attempt, leading to Mysterio ascending the top turnbuckle and attempted a frog splash; Batista blocked the attack, and performed the Batista Bomb onto his opponent three times, causing the referee to stop the match thus declaring him the winner via knockout.
+Batista then placed a chair in the ring and then performed a spinebuster to Mysterio onto the chair before the medical staff took him out on a stretcher.

 The third match was a five-on-five Elimination Tag Team match between Team Kingston (Kofi Kingston, Montel Vontavious Porter, Mark Henry, R-Truth, and Christian) and Team Orton (Randy Orton, Cody Rhodes, Ted DiBiase, CM Punk, and William Regal).
 Henry was eliminated by Orton after an RKO.
 R-Truth was eliminated by Punk after a Go To Sleep.
 Dibiase was eliminated by Christian after a Diving Sunset Flip.
 William Regal was eliminated by MVP after a Drive-By Kick.
 MVP was eliminated by Rhodes after Cross Rhodes.
 Rhodes was eliminated by Christian after a Killswitch.
 Christian was eliminated by Orton after an RKO.
 Punk was eliminated by Kingston with a Roll Up.
 Orton was eliminated by Kingston after Trouble in Paradise, leaving Kingston as the sole survivor.